s4ysolutions/itag/PrivacyPolicy.md

 2. Information We Collect

-Personal Information: We do not collect any  personal information, such as your name, email address, and other contact information.
-We only collect non-personal information such as device information.
+Personal Information: We do not collect any  personal information, such as your name, email address, a number, account or IMEI and other contact information.
+We only collect non-personal information such as device information and possible crashes and misbehaviour.

 3. How We Use Your Information

 We may use your non-personal information for the following purposes: